planbcoding/vscode-react-refactor/README.md

 ### Code Action doesn't appear when select JSX code

 If something doesn't work don't panic.
 Probably you use a language feature that is not recognized by the parser within you module (file).
-Now you get back an error message about what's going on.
-Based on that use Custom Babel plugins setting to configure it for your needs.
+Now you immediately get back an error message about what's going on.
+Use new plugin config, (Babel plugins setting) to configure it for your needs.
 See: https://babeljs.io/docs/en/babel-parser#plugins.

+As Babel was upgraded to the latest version a lot new feature was already added compared to the previous version (eg: optional chaining)

 If no luck please open an issue with
 -   smallest non-working code snippet to reproduce the issue